Skip to main content

 When it comes to keeping your farm’s balance sheet in the black, using offers with the help of your ADM representative is a proven way to achieve your grain marketing goals.
 It is a disciplined, incremental way for moving grain and working toward a profit, rather than trying to top the market in a single, dramatic play.

-For a timeless summary of the fundamentals of offers, listen to what ADM Grain Origination Specialist Matt Kroes said in Episode 32 of the In The Driver’s Seat podcast.
+For a timeless summary of the fundamentals of offers, listen to what ADM Account Manager Matt Kroes said in Episode 32 of the In The Driver’s Seat podcast.
 Kroes works in ADM’s southern Indiana/northern Kentucky region.

 Firm vs. Soft Offers